mdshw5/blog/tang-band-microsub-passive-radiator.md

 supplies, and so I began my search for a suitable driver for my small sub.
 Chinese manufacturer Tang Band makes all kinds of neat small form factor drivers, and I settled on a 5-1/4" Tang Band [W5-1138SMF](https://www.parts-express.com/tang-band-w5-1138smf-5-1-4-paper-cone-subwoofer-speaker--264-917).
 This relatively tiny speaker has crazy specifications for its size.
-The most important to me being a 9mm Xmax and 45hz FS, with a complince that allows ventex box designs to reach close to 35hz at -3dB.
+The most important to me being a 9mm Xmax and 45hz FS, with a compliance that allows vented box designs to reach close to 35hz at -3dB.
 That's pretty low extension for a 5" driver!
 At $43 I decided this was a great speaker to design my subwoofer around, and so I set about figuring out how to design a vented enclosure that minimizes total volume.
 This design turned out to be difficult to acheive with a typical ported box.
 For a box of <1cu foot I'd need ports that are much, much longer than 12", and so I turned to passive radiators.